SergioMartin86/jaffarPlus/README.md

 ![](jaffar2.png)

-High-performance fully scalable solver for Prince of Persia 2 tool-assisted speedrunning.
+High-performance fully scalable solver for NES tool-assisted speedrunning.

 This solver is based on [Jaffar](https://github.com/SergioMartin86/jaffar), a solver for the original Prince of Persia (DOS).